 Worms will not stay in your garden unless you give them a good reason to do so.
 One good way to keep worms around is to add plenty of organic material to your garden.

-Another way is to put them in your compost pile or bin, where they will happily help to speed up the process of turning grass, leaves, and vegetable matter into compost for your garden.
+If worms find their way into your compost pile, they will gladly help to speed up the process of turning grass, leaves, and vegetable matter into compost for your garden.

 The fifth and final way to improve soil drainage is to use additives in your soil.
-There are a few different ones that will make your soil drain better, and perhaps help with nutrition at the same time.
+There are a few different additives that will make your soil drain better and also help with nutrition.

 You can even use wood ash, paper, cardboard, and many other materials to make your compost.
-If you are ambitious and have a large garden, you can ask friends, neighbors, or local landscapers if they have extra material you can use.
+If you are ambitious and have a large garden, you can ask friends, neighbors, or local landscapers if they have extra material you can use for composting.

-You can usually source manure from a friend who keeps chickens, or from a local outfit that boards horses.
-You can create your own leaf mulch by going over fallen leaves with your lawnmower in autumn.
+You can also source manure from a friend who keeps chickens, or from a local business that boards horses or raises cows.

 Sand, Gypsum, or Limestone

 Sand, gypsum, and limestone are good additives to improve drainage if you have clay soil.
-Make sure to use coarse sand, since fine sand can lead to soil becoming compact or hard.
+Make sure to use coarse sand, since fine sand can lead to hard, compacted soil (sort of like concrete!).

-Gypsum (calcium sulfate dehydrate) and lime (calcium carbonate) both help to improve drainage, in addition to providing extra calcium for your soil.
+Gypsum (calcium sulfate) and lime (calcium carbonate) both help to improve drainage, in addition to providing extra calcium for your soil.

-However, make sure to get a soil test before you add too much of these supplements to your garden.
-Excessive calcium can prevent plants from absorbing other important nutrients, such as magnesium.
+So, make sure to do a soil test before you add any supplements to your garden.
+Excessive calcium (from too much lime) can prevent plants from absorbing other important nutrients, such as magnesium.